NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Living Divination Deck.md

 abilities_mid:
   - name: ""
   - name: "Sealed Fate Aura"
-    desc: " (aura,curse,misfortune,occult) Aura 15 feet.\nThe deck quashes the good fortunes of any creatures in its vicinity.
-A creature that starts its turn in the aura must make a Will save.
-The living divination deck can suppress or reactivate this aura by spending one action (this action has the concentrate trait).\n**Success** The creature is unaffected and is immune to this living divination deck's Sealed Fate Aura for 24 hours.\n**Failure** The creature becomes immune to fortune effects for 1 minute.\n**Critical Failure** The creature becomes immune to fortune effects for 24 hours."
+    desc: " (aura,curse,misfortune,occult) [[Bestiary Ability Glossary/Aura|Aura]] 15 feet.\n\nThe deck quashes the good fortunes of any creatures in its vicinity.
+A creature that starts its turn in the aura must make a DC 17 Will save.
+The living divination deck can suppress or reactivate this aura by spending one action (this action has the concentrate trait).\n\n**Success** The creature is unaffected and is immune to this living divination deck's Sealed Fate Aura for 24 hours.\n\n**Failure** The creature becomes immune to fortune effects for 1 minute.\n\n**Critical Failure** The creature becomes immune to fortune effects for 24 hours."

 attacks:
   - name: ""